disk91/helium-etl/README.md

 can use `make stop`.

-## Developpers
+## Developers
-This is only for developper who want to work on the etl solution
+This is only for developers who want to work on the etl solution

-### Re-Generate protobug
+### Re-Generate protobuf

 - Nova service GRPC proto can be found on - https://github.com/helium/proto/blob/master/src/service/iot_config.proto
 - Update data_rate.proto file